"We may have democracy, or we may have vast wealth concentrated in the hands of a few, but we can't have both."

 If you missed the talk in February and subsequently on SPNN and MTN's Channel 16, by clicking here you can watch the presentation delivered in February by Jeff Clements, president and co-founder of American Promise and author of Corporations Are Not People.
 In the St. Paul studio of SPNN in February, Mr Clements explained the need to amend the US Constitution to reverse the effects of Citizens United.
 American Promise is a cross-partisan network of Americans working to establish the 28th Amendment to the Constitution "to end the tyranny of big money and special interests in our elections and government."
 An attorney, Jeff has been a partner in a major Boston law firm and has served as Assistant Attorney General and Chief of the public law enforcement bureau in the office of the Attorney General of Massachusetts.
 Clean Elections Minnesota co-sponsored the event.
-The proceedings will be broadcast on SPNN and a video will be available on You Tube.
+SPNN broadcast the proceedings; they will also be available on You Tube.